Boulangerie/starflow/README.md

 Sure!
 Let's improve our example to make it configurable.

-### The echo service: make it configurable
+### The echo executable: make it configurable

 For our example, we want to set a prefix and a suffix for all messages that will be displayed.
 By doing this, you can easily extend it to something more complex like configuring a Github API with credentials for example.

-Let's go back to our echo API (`echo/lightening-buzz-echo.js`) and make it configurable.
+Let's go back to our echo class (`echo/lightening-buzz-echo.js`) and make it configurable.

 ```javascript
 // echo/lightening-buzz-echo.js